Have you hit a brick wall while exploring your ancestors? Well, do not worry as there are ways that you can get free genealogy help.

 I have gleaned useful insights into the history of my ancestors by merely emailing the relevant societies and asking for help.
 They have often generously replied with information that was most useful to me.

 I would suggest that you do not go overboard and pester these societies.
-They will likely see that you are asking too much and will probably wish you to join in order to gain further information.
+They will likely see that you are asking too much and will probably wish you to join to gain further information.

 Don’t forget that much of the work that they carry out is because of volunteers.